iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wa.doh.exposurenotifications___minted141008/report.md

 > Very useful in the current climate.<br> :date: __2021-01-04 07:52:12__

 > I got the app because I just never know what could happen.<br> :date: __2021-01-04 07:24:12__

-> It's been a few escrering moment but, better get the alert than the 🤒.<br> :date: __2021-01-03 03:15:43__

-> Too soon to tell but could be very useful.
-They need to have a share that you can choose which app store to refer people Apple or Google.
-This one just sends a Google link which is useless for my wife and daughter.
-Hopefully they will add this.
-The real key is getting enough people to use it in this paranoid, conspiracy following world.
-Thanks for the quick response and good luck!<br> :date: __2021-01-02 05:30:16__